Severance Package

 Severance – Section 11 – We Review Severance Packages

 Whatever your decision, the next step is to make a plan and act.
-If you would like to discuss your severance package with one of our experienced attorneys, we would love the opportunity to work with you.
+If you would like to discuss your severance agreement with one of our experienced attorneys, we would love the opportunity to work with you.

 Our firm practices only employment law, focusing exclusively on representing employees in complex and high-stakes disputes involving unpaid wages, retaliation, discrimination, harassment and other wrongful conduct.
 Our attorneys are aggressive, trial-tested advocates.